> > < <

-THIS COBRA STILL HAS ITS ORIGINAL ENGINE UNDER THE HOOD - THE ORIGINAL NUMBERS MATCHING ENGINE THAT FORD INSTALLED IN IT AT THE FACTORY along with the rest of the original FACTORY INSTALLED Drag Pack components, such as the External Engine Oil Cooler and the special competition racing suspension tuned for NASCAR (that amazingly rides almost as smooth as a Cadillac does) which includes the extra heavy-duty front stabilizer bar, extra heavy-duty front and rear springs, extra heavy-duty shock absorbers.
+THIS COBRA STILL HAS ITS ORIGINAL ENGINE UNDER THE HOOD - THE ORIGINAL NUMBERS MATCHING ENGINE THAT FORD INSTALLED IN IT AT THE FACTORY along with the rest of the original FACTORY-INSTALLED Drag Pack components, such as the External Engine Oil Cooler and the special competition racing suspension tuned for NASCAR (that amazingly rides almost as smooth as a Cadillac does) which includes the extra heavy-duty front stabilizer bar, extra heavy-duty front and rear springs, extra heavy-duty shock absorbers.
 The faster you go, the better it rides and handles, thanks in large part to the aerodynamic body design, built in rear spoiler, and special race tuned suspension.

-The only things that are not original are the radio, mag wheels, rear shackles, and headers, however since they have been on the car for 43 years, I feel it is important to leave everything exactly as is for the next owner since they are easily changed simple bolt-on items.
+The only things that are not original are the radio, mag wheels, rear spring shackles, and headers, however since they have been on the car for 52 years, I feel it is important to leave everything exactly as is for the next owner since they are easily changed simple bolt-on items.

 In my notes from the conversation I had with the original owner when I bought this Cobra, he told me that he removed the rev limiter as soon as the engine had 500 miles on it (break in) because he street raced the Cobra and 6150 RPM was not enough (he shifted at 6500).
-Even though 6500 RPM may have been slightly above the peak horsepower, he found the Cobra ran quicker 1/4 mile times because after the shift, the engine was within its best usable power range and accelerated better.
+Even though 6500 RPM may have been slightly above the peak horsepower, he found the Cobra ran quicker 1/4-mile elapsed times because after the shift, the engine was within its best usable power range and accelerated better.

 A car is only original once and today's car collectors often prefer their investment grade cars unrestored, in what is called "preserved" condition, looking every bit as old as they are.

 One thing I have always treasured was the opportunity to buy a car or engine parts exactly “as is”.
 What I mean by this that I would rather buy the good, the bad, and the ugly, exactly as they are, rather than after they are “reconditioned” for resale.
-This way I know exactly what I am buying, who did the work and how, and exactly what I have when I am done (i.e. nothing faked or hiding under fresh paint, etc.)
+This way I know exactly what I am buying, who did the work and how, and exactly what I have when I am done (i.e., nothing faked or hiding under fresh paint, etc.)

 All of the cars in the Shreffler collection are of irrefutable authenticity.
 In addition to the fact of traceable origins and documentation, none of these cars have ever been re-bodied.
 They were never lost to time, they have not been built around a roof panel, or a firewall, or a front fender, or a trunk lock.
 They are the real cars that went down the assembly line exactly as they are represented today.